ulsmith/roamer-cerberus-api/README.md

 CerberusMVC (Express Clustered Process)...

-ROAMer Remote Obeservation And Manipulation device API (child of Antdroid (hexbot)).
+ROAMer Remote Obeservation And Manipulation device API.
 REST API for talking to roamer.

+This is the APi that sits ont eh raspberry pi, connecting us to the bot, running an arduino kernel.

 ## Introducation